Factors affecting software development costs

 Project type

-There are three main project types, each one requires a different amount of effort, and hence, has its own software development costs range.
+There are three main project types; each requires a different amount of effort and thus has its own software development cost range.

 -